tjuqxb/application-demo/README.md

 ### Features ###
 **When deleting, allow deletion comments and undeletion.**
+**For one item, only the most recent deletion can be cancelled, but all deletion histories are displayed.**
 The frontend would show undeleted items and deletion histories.
 Sever-side checks all the parameters using DTO layer.
 Sever-side adopts transactional process for delete/undelete/edit items, as editting a deleted item is not allowed.